alanng10/class-lang/Info/Article/Word/a.md

 Word "thread" has meaning that is execute line.

-Word "exec" has meaning that is do until done.
+Word "execute" has meaning that is do until done.

 Word "port" has meaning that is represented entity.